tshepang/blog/content/computing/ideal static blog generator.rst

 * Blogofile has a strange requirement of having `post headers be YAML format`__.
 Maybe there's a good reason, but I want my generator to not require anything special in file contents.

+* (minor) Ability to determine post date from file mtime

 __ http://docutils.sourceforge.net/docs/ref/rst/restructuredtext.html